Tips for Driving in San Francisco

 • The lane you're in is for buses only.

-The last thing you want is a moving violation for failing to read a street sign, so keep your eyes peeled.
+The last thing you want is a violation for failing to read a street sign, so be sure to keep your eyes peeled.

-As in many cities, there's an unspoken rule in San Francisco that when the light turns yellow, drivers come to a stop.
+Similar to other cities, there's an unspoken rule in San Francisco that when the light turns yellow, drivers come to a stop.
 This allows drivers who are turning left to safely cross the intersection before the light turns red.
 So, don't try to gun it through that yellow light; be a courteous driver and slow down.
-Likewise, pause a few seconds when the light turns green to make sure drivers who were turning left at the light have fully cleared the intersection.
+Likewise, pause a few seconds when the light turns green to ensure drivers turning left at the light have fully cleared the intersection.

 Look for Bicyclists